alpemreturan/level-order-traversal/README.md

 # level-order-traversal
-level order traversal with tree structure in c
+level order traversal with tree data structure in c